LounisBou/SharewoodAutomator/README.md

 # ShareWoodAutomator

+** WARNINGS: This is currently work in progress"

 ShareWoodAutomator is a Python library that automates interactions with ShareWood.tv, allowing users to search, scrape, and download torrents programmatically.

 ## Features